orgua/shepherd_v2_planning/docs/00_overview/feasibility_2020.md

 - improvement: PRU could be limited to be GPIO-recorder (see previous requirement)
 - assessment:
    - bidirectional gpios will be recorded properly, but never react in realtime if handled in python-api (ok, because main purpose is monitoring)
-   - (high-speed) SPI to target is hardly possible, host-periphery and PRU-Pins offen fall together and limit the available pins
+   - (high-speed) SPI to target is hardly possible, host-periphery and PRU-Pins often fall together and limit the available pins
    - uart-speeds would allow 192 Mbps with no autobaud and 3.7 Mbps with it

 ## User-provided Energy-Traces